UPACM/algolympics-site/src/2023/data/faq.md

 <br />
 <hr />

-No, but it is in your best interest to answer as many problems as you can.
-You just need to stay on camera as much as possible during that 5 hours, regardless if you are coding or not.
+No, but it is in your best interest to **answer as many problems as you can**.
+You just **need to stay on camera as much as possible during that 5 hours**, regardless if you are coding or not.
 You are also not allowed to access other websites except those approved by the planning committee and/or proctors while the contest is still ongoing.
 You are only allowed to leave your camera during a bathroom break.
 Details about breaks are found in the rules and mechanics.

 # In the final round, are the constraints in the problems given or not?

 <br />
 <hr />

-Yes, please see the full mechanics here at the [Mechanics page](https://algolympics.upacm.net/2022/mechanics).
+Yes, please see the full mechanics here at the [Mechanics page](https://algolympics.upacm.net/2023/mechanics).

 # To whom and when will certificates be sent?